hazelcast/hazelcast-reference-manual/src/Performance.md

 ## Running in EC2

-For the best performance is it best to select the newest Linux AMI's.
+For the best performance of your Hazelcast in AWS EC2:

+* It is best to select the newest Linux AMIs.
-HVM based instances give the best performance.
+* HVM based instances give the best performance.

-Select at least a system with 8 vCPUs e..g. c4.2xlarge.
-For an overview of all types of EC2 instances, check https://www.ec2instances.info.
+* Select at least a system with 8 vCPUs, e.g., c4.2xlarge.
+For an overview of all types of EC2 instances, please check [https://www.ec2instances.info](https://www.ec2instances.info).

-Consider setting a placement group.
-A placement group can have a significant impact on performance.
+* Consider setting a placement group.
+A placement group can have a significant impact on the performance.